 Updated 2026

-Create ACS references for chemistry papers with real metadata lookup, journal abbreviation support, and field warnings.
+Use this free ACS citation generator to create chemistry references with real metadata lookup, journal abbreviation support, and field warnings.

 Try real examples